3 Websites Moved From DreamHost to Hetzner in 45 Minutes With AI

 What "AI as Your Sysadmin" Actually Looks Like

-I want to be upfront about something first: I am not a systems administrator.
-I know enough to be dangerous — I can SSH into a server, move files around, follow a tutorial.
+Here's the honest version of this… I am not a systems administrator.
+I knew my way around HTML at some point in my life, I can SSH into a server, run basic commands, move files around, follow a tutorial you know… Just enough to be dangerous.
 But the deep internals of how Nginx talks to Ghost, or why MySQL throws a cryptic connection error on a fresh install, or what Apache is doing when a redirect doesn't fire the way you expect?
 That stuff is not in my head.

 The Part Bernie Got Right (And Wrong)